sujithramanathan/zipkin-kafka-java-example/README.md

 # ZIPKIN - KAFKA

+An example for Zipkin kafka integration using java.

 Zipkin is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
 Features include both the collection and lookup of this data.